 And no, friends.
 It’s not ranch dressing.
 Someone inevitably LOOKS at it and thinks that.
 But when you TASTE it, you’ll see the differences.

-Make the white barbecue sauce first
+Make the white sauce first:

 This post contains affiliate links.
 As a member of Amazon and other affiliate programs I earn from qualifiying purchases.

 Put the buttermilk, mayo, yellow mustard and vinegar in your bowl and stir them all together.
+Feeling fancy?
+Try this with homemade mayonnaise!

 Now add your pepper, salt, sugar, and garlic salt and stir again.